south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_js_vars_conditionals.md

 ## Topics

 ### Variables
 One of the fundamental concepts in JS (and many other coding languages) is **variables**.
-Think of a **variable** as a box that we can put a value in and get or change later.
+Think of a **variable** as a box that we can put a value in so we can use that value or change it later.

 #### Concept
 A variable requires 2 things, a name and a value.
 Look at the code below: